Clive Lewis (politician): Early life and education

-Career
+Early career

-After completing a post-graduate diploma in journalism, he worked on local newspapers in Northampton and Milton Keynes, and was then accepted into the BBC's News Trainee Scheme.
+After completing a postgraduate diploma in journalism, Lewis worked on local newspapers in Northampton and Milton Keynes, and was then accepted into the BBC's News Trainee Scheme.
 He went on to work as a broadcast journalist in Nottingham, Norwich, and Coventry.
 He then became the main reporter on the BBC's Politics Show East.

-Lewis joined the Territorial Army, passing out of the Royal Military Academy Sandhurst in 2006 as an infantry officer with The Rifles.
+Lewis joined the Army Reserve, passing out of the Royal Military Academy Sandhurst in 2006 as an infantry officer with The Rifles.
 In 2009, he served a three-month tour of duty in Afghanistan.
 In an opinion piece he wrote years later, Lewis said "despite being on the left, and despite being told in the cadets that 'there ain't no black in the union jack', I still opted to serve".
 Shortly after returning from his tour of duty, he experienced depression, saying "I just felt like I was being crushed by it all."
-He receiving counselling through the Ministry of Defence and recovered.
+He received counselling through the Ministry of Defence and recovered.

-Political career
+Parliamentary career

-Parliamentary candidate
+Candidate

 Lewis was selected as the Labour Party's prospective parliamentary candidate for Norwich South at the party's hustings in November 2011, beating other candidates including the musician Dave Rowntree.
 Norwich South had been won by Simon Wright of the Liberal Democrats in the 2010 general election with a majority of just over 300 votes, defeating former Home Secretary and Education Secretary Charles Clarke.